wi1dcard/fingerproxy/README.md

 }
 ```

+Fingerproxy supports Kubernetes liveness probe and Prometheus metrics.
 For the complete CLI options, see `fingerproxy --help`.

 ## Implement Your Fingerprinting Algorithm